Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field

 \subsubsection{Abell 0122}

-Abell 0122 (MCXC J0057.4-2616), with a redshift of $z=0.113478$ \citep{zgz06}, mass $M_{\text{X,}500} = 1.7267 \times 10^{14}$ M$_{\odot}$, and X-ray luminosity $L_{500} = 0.861163 \times 10^{37}$ \si{\watt} \citepalias{pap+11}, features a strong diffuse source at its centre.
-This candidate radio halo has a flux density of $S_{168} = 329 \pm 25$ \si{\milli\jansky} with an LAS of 4.9~arcmin.
-At the redshift of the cluster the emission has a projected LLS of 620 \si{\kilo\parsec}.
-There is no significant 1.4 \si{\giga\hertz} emission seen with the NVSS survey, though the 147.5 \si{\mega\hertz} TGSS data shows extended emission.
-The TGSS ADR1 catalogue splits this into two distinct sources with its higher $7\sigma_{\mathrm{rms}}$ cutoff for source detections, compared to Fig \ref{fig:a122} which has TGSS contours at the $3\sigma_{\mathrm{rms}}$ level typically necessary for faint diffuse emission detections.
-We provide a 1.4 \si{\giga\hertz} flux limit of $S_{1.4} \leq 13$ \si{\milli\jansky} and a corresponding spectral index of $\alpha_{168}^{1400} \leq -1.52 \pm 0.04$.
-The right panel of Fig: \ref{fig:a122} shows exposure corrected, smoothed \emph{XMM-Newton} data (Obs ID 0504160101, PI Sivanandam).
-The 168 \si{\mega\hertz} radio emission fills the X-ray plasma as is typical of cluster radio haloes and the location, steep spectral index, and X-ray emission are suggestive of an ultra-steep spectrum radio halo \citep[USSRH; see e.g.][]{cbs06}.
-However the 147.5 \si{\mega\hertz} morphology appears to suggest a tailed radio galaxy, or other radio galaxy-related origin.
-The tailed radio galaxy origin is somewhat hampered by the lack of optical ID coincident with the peak of the 147.5 \si{\mega\hertz} emission.
-The BCG, 2MASX~J00572288-2616528, lies offset from the peak by approximately 10 arcsec.
-Given the morphology, steep spectral index, and displacement of an optical host, there exists the possibility that the emission is that of an old, dead radio galaxy, likely associated with the BCG.
+Abell 0122 features a strong extended source at its centre with a flux density of $S_{168} = 329 \pm 25$~mJy and LAS of 4.3~arcmin (with an LLS of 530~kpc)}.
+There is no significant 1.4~GHz emission seen with the NVSS {image}, though the 147.5~MHz TGSS data shows extended emission morphologically similar to a head-tail radio galaxy.
+We provide a 1.4~GHz flux limit of $S_{1400} \leq 13$~mJy and a corresponding spectral index of $\alpha_{168}^{1400} \leq -1.52 \pm 0.04$.
+The right panel of Fig:~\ref{fig:a122} shows exposure corrected, smoothed XMM-\emph{Newton} data (Obs ID 0504160101, PI Sivanandam).
+The 168~MHz radio emission fills the X-ray plasma.